 By Amanda Trimillos

 When is the right time to inform teachers about a deployment?
 Before, during, after?
 The answer is all of the above.
 Teachers want to know about events in a student’s life that impact classroom behavior or learning.
 For military-connected students, this includes a parent’s deployment–before, during, and after.
-To provide effective support, educators need to be aware of the military-connected student’s potential reactions surrounding deployment, and take action to meet each challenge effectively.
+Educators can provide effective support for a student during deployment when they are informed about the deployment and can watch for potential emotions and reactions.

 Be aware: Anticipation of a parent’s departure may cause emotional reactions even before deployment begins.
 The impending good-bye may affect the student’s academic performance and emotional triggers.
 Anger and frustration that a parent is leaving are normal reactions for a child.
 These feelings may leak into the classroom impacting homework, classwork, peer interactions, and class dynamics.